 A summary of the approach to take to identify the right issues

 The key issue in fixing poor supplier performance for complex services/solutions, is identifying the actual cause.
 In fact, there are often several causes, some of which may result from your own team’s actions and some from the strategic supplier’s actions.

-The evidence you document as a result of your investigations will assist you in future discussions with your strategic supplier and help you to work with them to significantly improve performance, rebuild trust in the relationship and achieve your business outcomes.
+The evidence you document as a result of your investigations will assist you in future discussions with your strategic supplier and help you to work with them to significantly improve service performance, rebuild trust in the relationship and achieve your business outcomes.

-It’s important the steps below are agreed internally with your own management and operations teams so that when you approach the supplier to remediate issues, your internal team all approach matters from an agreed perspective.
+It’s important the steps below are agreed upon internally with your own management and operations teams so that when you approach the supplier to improve issues, your internal team all approach matters from an agreed perspective.
 Any ‘breaking from the ranks’ is likely to lead to the supplier becoming confused about which specific issues need to be dealt with, in which priority and by when.
 The key steps are:

 - Step 1 : Evidence your original expectations from your business case

 - Step 2 : Identify the specific expectations documented in the contract